 - He would hit the unions hard.
 “The desire of unions to make unsustainable demands on local, state, and federal government, irrespective of the devastating impact, is totally illogical, not to mention showing a collective disregard for the taxpayer.”
 He’s a supporter of Scott Walker, governor of Wisconsin, for his efforts to curb public employees’ union rights.

 - He believes that “if you mess with Israel, you’re messing with the United States of America.
 Don’t mess with us.
 Don’t mess with us.
 Is that real clear?”
-On the subject of foreign policy, he says, “I know enough about the importance of supporting one’s allies… You don’t throw your faithful friends under the bus,” as he says President Obama did by demanding a return to the pre-1967 Six Day War borders.
+On the subject of foreign policy, he says, “I know enough about the importance of supporting one’s allies… You don’t throw your faithful friends under the bus,” as he says President Obama has by demanding a return to the pre-1967 Six Day War borders.